Cole Memorandum: Rescission

 The memorandum was rescinded by a one-page memo signed by Attorney General Jeff Sessions on January 4, 2018.
 Governors and United States senators from several states including Alaska, California, Colorado, Nevada, New Jersey, Oregon, Vermont and Washington immediately expressed displeasure at the decision.

 Legal and political experts expressed varied reactions to Sessions' 2018 memo.
 Some said that it would not fundamentally change the existing system, with power to prosecute remaining in the hands of various U.S. Attorneys.
 Law professor and author Ilya Somin called the decision an "assault on federalism".
 Political columnist Jacob Sullum said it could be seen as justified reaction to the Obama Administration's use of executive actions.

 Merrick Garland's view

-In response to questions posed by Senator Cory Booker, President Biden's nominee for United States Attorney General, Merrick Garland, stated during February 2021 congressional testimony that he would reinstitute a version of the Cole Memorandum.
+In response to questions posed by Senator Cory Booker, President Biden's United States Attorney General, Merrick Garland, stated during February 2021 congressional testimony that he would reinstitute a version of the Cole Memorandum.
 He reiterated the statement that the Justice Department under his leadership would not pursue cases against Americans "complying with the laws in states that have legalized and are effectively regulating marijuana", in written responses to the Senate Judiciary Committee provided around March 1.